Nem0x/asic-project-phhxh-docs/docs/backend/backend.md

 <img src="module_images/CDB_arbiter_2.png" alt="CDB_arbiter" width="300"/>
 </p>

 The CDB arbiter listens to the broadcast request from all three RS.
 It chooses up to two valid requests to broadcast on the CDB, which is monitored by all three RS and the ROB.
 We currently prioritize LS RS first, Branch RS second, and ALU RS last.
 Because load-store instructions take longer cycles to complete, LS RS is the most likely one to be full, thus it needs a faster turnaround time.
-Branch RS is the second because if a branch misprediction happens, we want it to be committed from ROB as soon as possible, so that the execution unit can start on meaningful tasks early.
+Branch RS is the second because if a branch misprediction happens, we want it to be committed from ROB as soon as possible so that the execution unit can start on meaningful tasks early.
 In reality, even for dual-issue, three requests are hardly all valid, so this priority setting is not causing noticeable delay.

 ### Reset control
 <p align="center">
 <img src="module_images/reset_control.png" alt="reset_control" width="300"/>
 </p>

-The reset control module has two input signals, one is the reset signal from the host, second is the "commit_mispred" signal from ROB committing mispredicted B-type or jal/jalr instructions. global reset is used to control the issue block, branch predictor, and CSR.
+The reset control module has two input signals, one is the reset signal from the host, second is the `commit_mispred` signal from ROB committing mispredicted B-type or jal/jalr instructions. global reset is used to control the issue block, branch predictor, and CSR.
 It only reacts to the host reset signal.
-Host reset and "commit_mispred" both control "mispred_reset".
-This is used to reset everything after the issue block.
-PC_reset is only controlled by reset_all but delayed by one cycle, to be triggered after the reset of other tables is complete.
+Host reset and `commit_mispred` both control `mispred_reset`.
+This is used to reset everything after the issue block. `PC_reset` is only controlled by `reset_all` but delayed by one cycle, to be triggered after the reset of other tables is complete.

 ## Dual-issue test

-We ran the "cachetest" benchmark with the 2-cyc cache single-fetch frontend and looked at the waveform.
+We ran the `cachetest` benchmark with the 2-cyc cache single-fetch frontend and looked at the waveform.
 There is clear evidence that dual-issue helps to catch up with the delay caused by the memory system.
 The waveforms are put [here](dual-issue_waveform).
-Below shows a zoomed-in waveform.
+Below is a zoomed-in waveform.

 <p align="center">
 <img src="dual-issue_waveform/dual_issue_3.png" alt="dual-issue_waveform" width="100%"/>